Top 5 Health Concerns for Seniors

 • Gender: The risk of arthritis is higher for women than men, especially for rheumatoid arthritis, lupus, or fibromyalgia.

-• Occupation: The risk of arthritis is higher for people who have jobs that involve repetitive or strenuous movements of the joints, such as construction, farming, or typing.
+• Occupation: The risk of arthritis is higher for people who work in jobs that involve repetitive or strenuous joint movements, such as construction, farming, or typing.

 • Lifestyle: The risk of arthritis is higher for people who smoke, drink alcohol excessively, or have a poor diet, as these factors can increase inflammation and oxidative stress in the body.